HHARET/JS-Functions/README.md

-# test
+# JS Functions
+simple usable JS functions
+feel free to fork and add-to any function

-this repo is used just for testing purposes to deploy to heroku
+this repo is also used for testing and deployment purposes (using HEROKU)

 1- Create package.json using npm init
    the package.json file we must include the engines dependency, the engines key tells heroku which version of node's version to run our app